5 Types of Conflict in Relationships and How to Deal With Them

 2. Be kind and patient

-Sometimes, you can get into each other’s nerves, especially if you already have resentment and anger.
+Sometimes, you can get on each other’s nerves, especially if you already have resentment and anger.
 Still, let patience and kindness rule over.

 Remember that you won’t agree on anything or solve anything if you let anger and resentment get the better of you.